-To improve access to such activities, the University has selected Internet-based learning platforms that are easy to access from anywhere at any time and is very easy to navigate.
+The University has selected Internet-based learning platforms that are easy to access from anywhere at any time and is very easy to navigate.
 Canvas is the online learning platforms used by Finlandia University and the Nursing Department.
+Other platforms may be utilized by courses taken through the consortium offerings.
 Students receive their passwords and log-in information once enrollment is confirmed.
 Please note that the learning management systems will only communicate with students through their Finlandia University (finlandia.edu) e-mail accounts.